unicode-org/icu4x/CONTRIBUTING.md

      + `clang-14` and `lld-14` with the `gold` plugin (APT packages `llvm-14` and `lld-14`)
      + [`Sphinx`](https://www.sphinx-doc.org/en/master/) on Python3: `pip3 install sphinx sphinx-rtd-theme`
  - `cargo make ci-job-wasm`: Runs WASM tests; mostly important if you're changing the FFI interface.
 This also has a couple additional dependencies:
-     + Node.js version 14.
-This is typically not the one offered by the package manager; get it from the NodeJS website or `nvm`.
+     + Node.js version 16.18.0.
+This may not the one offered by the package manager; get it from the NodeJS website or `nvm`.
      + Rust toolchain `nightly-2022-04-05`: `rustup install nightly-2022-04-05`
          * `rust-src` for that toolchain: `rustup component add --toolchain nightly-2022-04-05 rust-src`
          * Various WASM targets for that toolchain: `rustup target add wasm32-unknown-unknown --toolchain nightly-2022-04-05`, `rustup target add wasm32-unknown-emscripten --toolchain nightly-2022-04-05`